cortexapps/cortex-plugins/plugins/github-issues/README.md

 # GitHub Issues Cortex Plugin

-View GitHub Issues associated to your services!
+View GitHub Issues associated with your services!

 <div align="center"><img src="img/ghplugins.png" width="550" /></div>

-The GitHub Issues shows the open GitHub issues associated to the GitHup repository specified in the entity's `cortex.yaml`.
+The GitHub Issues plugin shows open GitHub issues associated with the GitHup repository specified in the entity's `cortex.yaml`.
 If the `cortex.yaml` has a `basepath` defined in its `x-cortex-git` configuration, it will query for issues filtering by a label that matches to tag of the entity.

 ## Setup